Skip to content

 Carey, Daniel.
 ‘Swift Among The Freethinkers’, Eighteenth-century Ireland/Iris an dá chultúr, Vol. 12 (1997), pp 89-99.

 Jonathan Swift’s ongoing ‘literary battles’ with freethinkers impelled him to use a variety of rhetorical strategies to combat the threat which freethinkers posed to Anglican orthodoxy and to Swift’s political position as a Tory.
-Continue reading Vol. 12: Carey, Daniel.
+Vol. 12: Carey, Daniel.

 Vol. 12: Mac Craith, Mícheál.